jekyllex/jekyllex-android/README.md

 # 🛠️ Technical details

+The development of JekyllEx Androi App is done on the [dev](https://github.com/jekyllex/jekyllex-android/tree/dev) branch.

 The codebase of this app is based on the MVVM pattern.

-Here's a list of tools/libraries/components JekyllEx uses.
+Here's a list of tools/libraries/components JekyllEx uses:

 ### Platform